 How to Dye Easter Eggs with Cool Whip

-Published: February 27, 2022 · Updated: February 16, 2024 by Sacha
+Published: February 27, 2022 · Updated: February 16, 2024 by Sacha — This post may contain affiliate links.
+Read our full disclosure.

-Did you know you could use Cool Whip and food colouring to decorate Easter eggs?
+Did you know you could use Cool Whip and food coloring to decorate Easter eggs?
 Dyeing hard boiled eggs in whipped cream is so fun, and it’s also 100% edible—so you should definitely give this technique a try the next time you’re making devilled eggs!

 Can you believe Easter is already almost here?
 It seems like just yesterday that we were hanging our stockings and decorating our Christmas tree.